logo

 Columbus State University

 For prospective mental health counselors, Columbus State University (CSU) offers a CACREP-accredited 60-credit Master of Science (MS) in Clinical Mental Health Counseling that is designed to prepare graduates for professional counseling careers with diverse clients in community settings and private practice.
-The degree meets the coursework requirements for licensure as a Licensed Professional Counselor (LPC) in Georgia and includes 100 hours of practicum and 700 hours of internship.
+The degree meets the coursework requirements for licensure as a Licensed Professional Counselor (LPC) in Georgia and includes 100 hours of practicum and 600 hours of internship.
 New students are admitted in the summer and fall terms.
 CSU also offers options for aspiring school counselors.
-The CACREP-accredited MS in School Counseling includes 48 credits, 100 hours of practicum, and 300 hours of internship.
+The CACREP-accredited M.Ed. in School Counseling includes 61 credits, 100 hours of practicum, and two 300-hour internships.
 Graduates are well-prepared to help students in kindergarten through twelfth grade with personal, academic, and emotional challenges.
-A post-graduate Certificate in School Counseling is also available to individuals who have a graduate counseling degree in another area of practice.
+A Post Graduate Certificate in School Counseling (PGCSC) non-degree is also available to individuals who have a graduate counseling degree in another area of practice.
 Some courses in the MS in School Counseling program may be available online to provide more flexibility to working professionals.

 Georgia State University

 Georgia State University (GSU) offers three CACREP-accredited counseling degrees at the institution’s Atlanta campus.
-The Master of Education (M.Ed.) in Clinical Mental Health Counseling and the M.Ed. in School Counseling are 60-credit programs that admit new students in the summer term.
+The Master of Science (MS) in Clinical Mental Health Counseling and the M.Ed. in School Counseling are 60-credit programs that admit new students in the summer term.
 Students learn about counseling interventions and assessments as well as professional ethics in their area of focus.
-Those interested in research can complete the M.Ed. in Clinical Mental Health Counseling degree as part of a dual M.Ed. degree in Educational Research, which can be completed partially online.
-The Master of Science (MS) in Clinical Rehabilitation Counseling at GSU admits new students in the fall term and focuses on the mental health and wellness needs of individuals with disabilities.
+GSU also offers a 36-credit Concurrent M.Ed./Ed.S. in School Psychology program that trains students in the major disciplines of both education and psychology.
+This is a full-time degree program that is usually completed in three years, although students have the option to spread coursework over a maximum of four years.
+The MS in Clinical Rehabilitation Counseling at GSU admits new students in the fall term and focuses on the mental health and wellness needs of individuals with disabilities.
 These programs are designed to meet Georgia’s educational requirements for licensure in their areas of specialization.
-GSU also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Practice for those interested in teaching and supervising professional counselors.
+GSU also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Practice for those interested in teaching and supervising professional counselors as well as a PhD in School Psychology.

 University of Georgia